nealarch01/movie-suggestion-bot/README.md

     }
 ```

+2. Node.js

-2. Typescript node (ts-node) needs to be installed.
-A script in package.json has already been defined so you can go ahead and run the bot
+3. TypeScript node (ts-node), a script in package.json has already been defined so you can go ahead and run the bot
     - To run the bot type: ``` npm start ``` into your terminal
     - To register commands into your server type: ``` npm run deploy-commands ```
         - Make sure to update personal guildID with your discord server ID